 We arrive at the facility and exit the bus.
-As soon as we enter the building, we are welcomed by the view of the reflective clear water of the rectangular pool.
-The size of the pool stuns everyone, as the pool is as big as an ocean.
-The pool is filled with waves riding on top of the water.
-It is a wonderful sight to see.
+As soon as enter the building, we are welcomed by the view of the reflective clear water of the rectangular pool.
+The size of the pool stunned everyone, as the pool was as big as an ocean.
+The pool was filled with waves riding on top of the water.
+It was a wonderful sight to see.

-Before we race, we have a warm-up session.
-We do this to get our bodies ready to race.
+Before we actually race, we have a warm-up session.
+We do this to get are body ready to race.
 As we are warming up, we speed up from the freezing smooth water.
-I go so fast through the water; it feels as if the waves are tossing me throughout the pool.
+I was going so fast through the water, it felt as if the waves were tossing me throughout the pool.
 We exit the pool freezing and wet, ready to race.

 I'm up on top of the block.
 Chills run down my spine as there is dead silence in the room.
 The buzzer goes off and suddenly I am in the water.
-As I swim, I can hear the buzzing excitement of the supporting crowd.
+As I swim, I can here the buzzing excitement of the supporting crowd.
 A rush of adrenaline suddenly kicks in, and I'm flashing down the pool.
 As I approach closer and closer to the finish, I hear even more roaring.
-I touch the wall, and the crowd supporting me dies of happiness as I just barely win the race.
+I touch the wall, and crowd supporting me dies of happiness as I had just barely won the race.